Skip to main content

 Asynchronous Online

 In this section of Travel Writing, you will read contemporary travel writing and use these essays as inspiration for your own writing.
-Throughout the course, you will maintain a travel blog of photographs and writing that documents your experiences studying abroad.
+Throughout the course, you will maintain a travel blog of photographs and writing that documents your experiences studying abroad or exploring Baltimore.
 You will also connect online with other Loyola students and learn about each other’s locations by reading and responding to each other’s writing.
 I hope this class will encourage you to more fully immerse yourself in your surroundings by prompting you to explore your location and to reflect upon the challenges and rewards of travel.

 Required capstone for Writing majors and minors